ARCHER2-HPC/archer2-website/_courses/260420-int-sw-dev.md

 They now need intermediate software engineering skills to help them design more robust software code that goes beyond a few thrown-together proof-of-concept scripts, taking into consideration the lifecycle of software, writing software for stakeholders, team ethic and applying a process to understanding, designing, building, releasing, and maintaining software.

-####  Optional Thursday afternoon flexible session

-In addition to the three days of structured learning, we’re offering an optional final session, on Thursday 23rd afternoon, for those who want to go further.
-This bonus session is a flexible, hands-on opportunity to apply what you’ve learned to your own projects, get personalized guidance from our experts, and connect with fellow participants.
-It’s a relaxed, collaborative environment designed to help you consolidate your knowledge and make the most of the training experience.
-Please let us know if you plan to attend this extra session when you register for the course.

 ### Target audience

 This course is for you if: